ricomoss/python-april-2014/class3/README.md

 Recursion is the principle of repeating a process on itself repeatedly.
 Python, by default, allows 1000 levels of recursion (this can be adjusted manually if needed).
 Let's look at a recursive example.

-Suppose I have a $1M and I want to give half of it away.
+Suppose I have $1M and I want to give half of it away.
 Then, I want to give half of the remaining away.
 Then, I want to give half of the remaning away...you get the idea.
 Suppose I want to have enough to buy a Trax pass when I'm done.
-How much would I give away each time?
+How much would I have left when I'm done?
 This can be solved very easily with recursion.

     def take_half(amount):
         trax_ticket = 5